Frequently Asked Questions About COVID-19

 What are you doing to prevent the spread of the virus in the clinic?

 While we want to test everyone who’s potentially been exposed to the novel coronavirus and care for them as needed, we’re also working to prevent the spread to other patients who are in our care and in our clinics.

 To ensure the safety of each and every patient, we:

 - Set up rigorous screening processes at all clinic locations.

 - Designated Urgent Care locations as infectious clinics to keep those patients out of our Primary Care clinics.

 - Trained our staff to wear protective gear as needed and to sanitize patient rooms appropriately.

-For more information on what we’re doing and what’s expected of patients, read our latest patient and visitor guidelines.
+For more information on what we’re doing and what’s expected of patients, please visit our safety page.

 How are you handling exposure within your clinics?

 If a patient is already inside our clinic and then reports an exposure, we immediately isolate them from other patients and limit staff exposure as well.
 We then test them and encourage them to stay home in quarantine.
 Once the exposed patient has left, we thoroughly sanitize the room and clinic following protocols recommended by the CDC.
 All who came in direct contact with the patient are monitored.